 Ms. Gay has broad courtroom experience with more than 30 trials and 35 appellate arguments to her credit.
 Her practice is divided between complex civil litigation and corporate governance/white collar matters.
 Ms. Gay's long roster of high profile clients whom she has served as national or lead trial counsel include Coca-Cola, Colgate, ETrade, Home Depot, Morgan Stanley, Motorola, Novartis, Nuance, Pfizer, Sandoz, Schwab, Travelport, and Wyeth.
 Ms. Gay's civil docket - in which she has a near perfect record as lead trial counsel - focuses on securities litigation, complex contractual and financing disputes, products liability and consumer class actions.

 In the white collar arena, she has represented corporations and individuals in investigations by the SEC, FINRA, DOJ, FDA, IRS, EPA, DOD and numerous attorneys general.
-Ms. Gay's SEC/FINRA experience includes OFAC and FCPA compliance and investigations as well as reporting and accounting issues.
+Ms. Gay's SEC/FINRA experience includes OFAC and FCPA investigations as well as reporting and accounting issues.
 She has led internal investigations at the request of corporations, boards of directors, and special committees.
-No corporation or individual that Ms. Gay has represented while under investigation has ever been indicted.
+No corporation or individual Ms. Gay has represented while under investigation has ever been indicted.